 Common share dividends are paid to Members by the issuance of additional common shares and are allocated to Members' accounts as determined by the Board of Directors.
-Series A, C, D, F and G investment share dividends are paid in additional Series A, C, D, F and G investment shares.
-Series B and E investment share dividends were paid in cash and are recorded in trade payables and other liabilities in the consolidated statement of financial position.
+Series A, B, C, D, E, F and G investment share dividends are paid in additional Series A, B, C, D, E, F and G investment shares.